Should you invest time searching for financial assistance and free servicing when you need to pay for car repairs but have no money in savings?

 - Low Income Home Energy Assistance Program (LIHEAP)

 - Low-income individuals can also find direct help from local entities that serve people in need.
-Other online resources do an excellent job of compiling these data.
+Working Cars for Working Families does an excellent job of compiling these data.

 Single mothers seeking help with auto repairs can also follow a two-pronged strategy, with a minor twist.
 Women raising children alone have difficulty working a full-time job and earning enough money to support the household.